 In addition to using infelicitous language and “demonstrating her general attitude of petulant bullying”, Magistrate Coates made a number of incorrect legal assertions, including the following:

-- – That a party cannot sue if the limitation period has expired;
+- – That a Court cannot hear and determine a claim if the limitation period has expired;

 - – “Equitable compensation is not available in the Magistrates Court… there is absolutely no power for a magistrate to make any order for equitable relief”;